Knowing your students and being clear on what you need to teach is what should determine which small group practice you use with your students.

 - If you’d like an invoice so your school can pay, just send an invoice request to: firstname.lastname@example.org

-Here’s some of feedback received from previous participants in this course:
+Here’s some feedback from previous participants:

 I really loved the references to the evidence based best practices, sharing the history of the practices and then the really practical way how we can take the information straight back into our classrooms.
 It was so relevant to what I am wanting to implement and improve on with my own teaching.-Beth